 Renfrewshire Council is represented on the board of a number of organisations.
 The extent of the Council's controlling interest has been reviewed in determining those entities that should be consolidated and incorporated within the group accounts.
 Those organisations, which have a significant impact on the Council's operations, are listed below.
-The accounting period for all of these bodies is the year to 31 March 2020.
+The accounting period for all of these bodies is the year to 31 March 2021.
 In addition to the information included in the group accounts on the preceding pages the accounting regulations require specific disclosures about the combining entities and the nature of their business.

-Renfrewshire Leisure Limited, the Paisley, Renfrew and Johnstone Common Good Funds, Paisley Museum Reimagined Ltd, Park Lane Developments (Renfrewshire) LLP and the Coats' Observatory Trust administered by Renfrewshire Council (as sole trustee) are treated as subsidiaries in the Council's group accounts, with assets, liabilities, reserves, income and expenses being consolidated line-by-line.
+Renfrewshire Leisure Limited, the Paisley, Renfrew and Johnstone Common Good Funds, Paisley Museum

+Reimagined Ltd, Park Lane Developments (Renfrewshire) LLP and the Coats' Observatory Trust administered by Renfrewshire Council (as sole trustee) are treated as subsidiaries in the Council's group accounts, with assets, liabilities, reserves, income and expenses being consolidated line-by-line.

 Renfrewshire Leisure Limited is a company limited by guarantee formed in 2014 and registered as a charity in Scotland.
 Its principal place of business is the Lagoon Leisure Centre, 11 Christie Street, Paisley PA1 1NB.
-The charity provides leisure and culture facilities within Renfrewshire Council's area to the general public and operates ten leisure centres within

-Renfrewshire plus a range of cultural service buildings, libraries and community halls.
+The charity provides leisure and culture facilities within Renfrewshire Council's area to the general public and operates ten leisure centres within Renfrewshire plus a range of cultural service buildings, libraries and community halls.
 The objectives of the charity are to provide facilities for recreation, sport, cultural and other leisure activities for the benefit of the community in Renfrewshire.
 Any surplus generated by the charity is applied solely to its continuation and development.
+During 2020/21

+Renfrewshire Council provided additional funding of £0.601m to Renfrewshire Leisure to mitigate the financial impact of reduced revenue arising from national and local restrictions implemented by the Scottish Government in response to the COVID-19 crisis.
 The accounts of the charity are published separately and may be obtained from the Chief Executive, Lagoon Leisure Centre, 11 Christie Street, Paisley PA1 1NB.